|Supporting Outdoor Education and Discovery|

 For additional information, please visit the Michigan Department of Natural Resources's webpage at www.michigan.gov/recreationpassport

-The Gerald E. Eddy Discovery Center will be open:
+The Gerald E. Eddy Discovery Center building hours will be:

 10:00 AM to 5:00 PM &